Ana E. Núñez, MD

 Candace Robertson-James, DrPH, is the associate director of the Office of Urban Health Equity, Education and Research, research manager at the Women's Health Education Program, and assistant professor of medicine.
-She received her bachelor of science in biology from Villanova University, her master of public health from MCP Hahnemann University and her doctor of public health from Drexel University School of Public Health.
+She received her bachelor of science in biology from Villanova University, her master of public health from MCP Hahnemann University and her doctor of public health from the Dornsife School of Public Health at Drexel University.

 Robertson-James has participated in research focused on the epidemiology of adolescent violence in urban centers such as Philadelphia; cultural competence; gender and race based health disparities, particularly those issues affecting women, minorities and adolescents; barriers to the inclusion of minorities in research; dating and domestic violence; health promotion interventions and the role of intersectionality (racism and sexism) in the subjective social status and overall health status of black women.
 Robertson-James has also led community participatory research initiatives promoting health in diverse and underserved communities.